AdvancedNetworkingSystems/roroute/README.md

 monitoring.
 The script requires the following parameters (in the current implementation, with the exception of --bint, the are all mandatory).

-* __-\-intcap__: possible values are "HT" and "VHT".
+* `--intcap`: possible values are "HT" and "VHT".
 It is used to specify the capabilities that must be supported by the NIC that will be used for configuring the interface.
 Currently the TKN WIreless NetworkS Testbed (TWIST) supports only "HT".

-* __-\-band__: specifies which band the network interface will work in.
-Accepted values are "5GHz" and "2GHz" for the 5GHz and the 2.4GHz bands respectively.

-* __-\-chan__: specifies in which channel to configure the network interface.
-If the band parameter is "2GHz" the accepted values for --chan are [1-13].
+* `--chan`: specifies in which channel to configure the network interface.
-Instead, if the band parameter is "5GHz" the accepted values for --chan are [36, 40 and 44].
+  Accepted values for --chan are [1-13] (2.4 GHz) and [36, 40 and 44] (5 GHz).

-* __-\-legacyrate__: configures the 802.11g rate to use for frame transmissions.
+* `--legacyrate`: configures the 802.11g rate to use for frame transmissions.
   Accepted values are [6, 9, 12, 18, 24 36, 48, 54].

-* __-\-txpower__: configures the transmission power in millibel-milliwatts (mBm) (<power in mBm> = 100 * <power in dBm>).
+* `--txpower`: configures the transmission power in millibel-milliwatts (mBm) (<power in mBm> = 100 * <power in dBm>).
 Accepted values goes from 0 to 3000 (the actual maximum power depends on selected channel and the actual power selection granularity depend on the PHY).

-* __-\-inet__: sets the interface IPv4 address.
+* `--inet`: sets the interface IPv4 address.
 The accepted format is x.y.z.t/nm.

-* __-\-ibssid__: configures the BSSID of the adhoc network.
+* `--ibssid`: configures the BSSID of the adhoc network.

-* __-\-ibssiname__: configures the name of the local adhoc interface.
+* `--ibssiname`: configures the name of the local adhoc interface.

-* __-\-moniname__: configures the name of the local monitor interface (this interface shares the same PHY as the adhoc interface and can be used for traffic monitoring).
+* `--moniname`: configures the name of the local monitor interface (this interface shares the same PHY as the adhoc interface and can be used for traffic monitoring).

-* __-\-bint__: configure the beacon interval in TUs (default values 100TUs).
+* `--bint`: configure the beacon interval in TUs (default values 100TUs).

 ### Example